 NAR reports that the national median existing-home price increased 12.7 percent in 2005 and is projected to rise at a more normal rate of 5.0 percent this year.
-Since record keeping began in 1968, the national median home price has risen every year, even during recessions and periods of sales decline.
+Since record-keeping began in 1968, the national median home price has risen every year, even during recessions and periods of sales decline.
 Typically, in a balanced market, home values rise at the general rate of inflation plus 1.5 percentage points.

 Buying a home should be approached as a long-term investment, providing both equity accumulation and tax benefits over time.
-Despite some high profile media reports, it’s important to note that most of the country has never experienced even a temporary downturn in home prices since modern recordkeeping began.
+Despite some high-profile media reports, it’s important to note that most of the country has never experienced even a temporary downturn in home prices since modern recordkeeping began.

 Low mortgage interest rates, a growing number of households, strong demographic factors, economic growth, and an improved labor market have been driving Americans in record numbers to purchase a home.
-In addition, over the last few years, Americans have shown a readiness to pull their money out of stocks and put it into real estate, often as a second home – a wise and practical move that provides safer returns in a tangible asset.
-In fact, one out of three of homes purchased are a second home – about a third of those are vacation homes and the rest are for investment purposes, generally to provide rental income.
+In addition, over the last few years, Americans have shown a readiness to pull their money out of stocks and put it into real estate, often as a second home – a wise and practical move that provides safer returns on a tangible asset.
+In fact, one out of three homes purchased is a second home – about a third of those are vacation homes and the rest are for investment purposes, generally to provide rental income.

 Demographic demand also favors housing over the long term.
 The children of the baby boom generation often called echo boomers, are the second largest generation in U.S. history.
 They total about 75 million people born from 1982 to 1995 and are just entering the years in which people typically buy a first home.
 In addition, the boomers themselves remain in peak earnings years, there is a strong immigration impact, and minority homeownership rates have been trending up.